Hetsvi/structures-and-algorithms/graph traversal applications/README.md

-Various graph traversal algorithms and a display (application)
+Various graph traversal algorithms and a display geographically(application)